nsf-lrose/release-tools/cyclone/lrose-docker-scripts/build.md

-# How to build an lrose-blaze image
+# How to build an lrose-cyclone image

-## Prerequisits
+## Prerequisites

 All you need is the `Dockerfile` and the `build.sh`.
 In buid.sh, replace the **ORGANIZATION** and possibly **IMAGE** variables with your own.